keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/TaskDefinition/index.md

 * See the [operator/config/samples](https://github.com/keptn/lifecycle-toolkit/tree/main/operator/config/samples)
 directory for more example `KeptnTaskDefinition` YAML files.
-Separate examples are provided for each library version.
+Separate examples are provided for each API version.
 For example, the `lifecycle_v1alpha3_keptntaskdefinition` file contains examples for the `v1alpha3` library.